Physics of dance

 “Dancers have to be strong and erect but a little fluid too.
 They have to be able to correct their balance slightly so they don’t fall, but their corrections can’t be easily noticed according to the rules of ballet,” says Aldana, who is working with Oyler to investigate what kind of joint movements create an acceleration of the center of mass over the center of pressure for their final poster.

-While dancers from Columbus’ BalletMet were consulted for the project, the majority of their data was gathered from a trip to Shuffles Dance Studio in Little Rock, Ark., where they worked for four days with six dancers from Ballet Arkansas and the studio’s pre-professional program.
+While dancers from Columbus’ BalletMet were consulted for the project, the majority of their data was gathered from a trip to Shuffles Dance Studio in Little Rock, Ark., where they worked for four days with Lott’s collaborator Arleen Sugano and six dancers from Ballet Arkansas in the studio’s pre-professional program.

 While the volunteers helped them collect data, Aldana likes to think that the exchange goes both ways.